piafaustino/guides/contributing.md

 ## Getting Feedback

 Since these are our guides, we want everyone at SVI to see them.
-We're spread accross different timezones, so we leave all PRs open for at least a week give everyone a chance to give feedback.
+We're spread accross different timezones, so we leave all PRs open for at least two days and give everyone a chance to give feedback.